Mindtribe/MTest/README.md

 1. Install NI-VISA 5.4.1: http://www.ni.com/download/ni-visa-5.4.1/4626/en/

+2. To install python dependencies, you will need pip.
+If you do not already have pip installed, you will need to install it: https://pip.pypa.io/en/latest/installing.html

-2. Install python dependencies: pip install -r requirements.txt
+Once pip is installed, cd into the MTest/ directory and run the following command: pip install -r requirements.txt

 3. Add path to the MTest directory to PYTHONPATH.
 This can be done by going to My Computer > Properties > Advanced System Settings > Environment Variables >